Introduction

 limited, although it appears that in the mid-latitudes of the

-northern hemisphere, controls on ozone precursors have likely
+Northern Hemisphere, controls on ozone precursors have likely

 been a factor in the leveling off or decline from earlier ozone